PHIXE AI Assurance Send details

 GUIDE

-A practical MCP security checklist for AI teams: server inventory, tool scope, resources, prompts, authorization, secrets, logging, and regression tests.
+A 20-item MCP security checklist for AI teams: server inventory, tool scope, authorization, secrets, side-effect gates, logging, and injection tests.

 8 min read MCP securityModel Context ProtocolAI agentstool securityAI security

-MCP security is not a separate category from AI security.
-It is where agent security becomes concrete.
-A Model Context Protocol server exposes tools, resources, and prompts to an AI host; the agent decides what to call; your production systems decide whether the call succeeds.
-If those capabilities are broad, weakly authorized, or poorly logged, a prompt-injection finding can become a file read, database query, ticket update, outbound message, code change, or payment action.
+MCP security is how you stop a Model Context Protocol server from turning a model-behavior bug into a real action.
+An MCP server exposes tools, resources, and prompts to an AI host; the agent decides what to call; your production systems decide whether the call succeeds.
+If those capabilities are broad, weakly authorized, or poorly logged, a single prompt-injection finding becomes a file read, database query, ticket update, outbound message, code change, or payment action.

-This guide is a review checklist for teams using MCP in production or heading into an enterprise security review.
-It is written for the uncomfortable question a buyer will ask: what prevents your AI from using the wrong tool, on the wrong data, for the wrong user?
+This guide is the 20-item review checklist for teams running MCP in production or heading into an enterprise security review.
+It is written around the uncomfortable question a buyer will ask: what prevents your AI from using the wrong tool, on the wrong data, for the wrong user?

 Treat each MCP server as a capability boundary.
 The review starts by mapping what exists, not by reading prompts.